 - you don’t need to pay any charges to apply for TFN!

-These were the essential tasks to do that any international students or any one coming to Australia needs to do.
-There might be several others too, if I find any I will update here.
+These were the essential tasks to do that any international students or anyone coming to Australia need to do.
+There might be several others too if I find any I will update here.
 If you have any comment down below!